machinalis/telegraphy/doc/source/intro.rst

 Gateway
 ********

-_meerkat_'s API allows to define events by inheriting from the base meerkat.Event class.
+_telegraphy_'s API allows to define events by inheriting from the base telegraphy.Event class.
 Other specialized type of events are provided: guaranteed delivery, with TTL, etc.

 When running the RT server, all the existing _events_ (automatic discovery mechanism? filename based?) are automatically "exposed" through our custom, websockets-based protocol, thus easily accesible from the JS API.